Uncovering Competency Gaps in Large Language Models and Their Benchmarks: Competency Gaps (CG) Method

 \section{Competency Gaps (CG) Method}

-In this section, we introduce \textbf{Competency Gaps (CG)}, an automated, SAE-based method that can be used to systematically evaluate and identify: \begin{itemize}[topsep=0pt, leftmargin=10pt, itemsep=2pt] \item \textbf{Benchmark gaps} given a set of evaluation benchmarks $\mathcal{B}$.
-How good is the coverage of various concepts in a specific or set of benchmarks?
+In this section, we introduce \textbf{Competency Gaps (CG)}, an automated, SAE-based method that can be used to systematically evaluate and identify: \begin{itemize}[topsep=0pt, leftmargin=10pt, itemsep=-1.5pt] \item \textbf{Benchmark gaps} given a set of evaluation benchmarks $\mathcal{B}$.
+How good is the coverage of various concepts in a specific benchmark or set of benchmarks?
 Do the benchmarks have any concept coverage gaps? \item \textbf{Model gaps} given a language model $M$ with an associated sparse autoencoder $SAE$.
 How well does the model perform across various concepts?
 What are its strengths and weaknesses? \end{itemize}

-Before diving into the specifics of the method, we first establish some notation.
-Each benchmark $b \in \mathcal{B}$ comes with an underlying dataset $D_b$.
-Furthermore, each concept $c \in C_{SAE}$ represents a distinct direction in the SAE space, and can be mapped to an autointerpretability label to which we refer as $l_c$.
-Based on SAE concepts, we introduce an SAE activation score $s_{c,i}$ that quantifies the degree of which concept $c$ was activated within a token sequence $x_i$.
+Each benchmark $b \in \mathcal{B}$ is the triple $b = (X_b, Y_b, f_b)$ of inputs, references, and a scoring function; the associated dataset $D_b$ is the concrete set of input--output pairs.
+Each concept $c \in C_{SAE}$ represents a distinct direction in the SAE space, and can be mapped to an autointerpretability label $l_c$ (see Appendix~\ref{app:sae_primer} for a brief SAE primer).
+The SAE activation score $s_{c,i}$ quantifies how much the model activates concept $c$ within a token sequence $x_i$.

-\begin{hypoanswer}[] \textbf{SAE Concept Activation Score $s_{c,i}$.} A data point $i$ from a benchmark consists of an input token sequence $x_i$.
+\begin{hypoanswer}[] \textbf{SAE Concept Activation Score}.
+A data point $i$ from a benchmark consists of an input token sequence $x_i$.
 The concept $c$'s activation on token $x_{i,j} \in x_i$ is computed via $SAE(x_{i,j} \ ,c)$.
-We sum $SAE(x_{i,j} \ ,c)$ over all tokens in $x_i$ to obtain the \textbf{SAE activation score $s_{c,i}$} for concept $c$ on data point $i$.
-This is normalized by the length of the token sequence as $\tilde{s}_{c,i}$:
+We sum $SAE(x_{i,j} \ ,c)$ over all tokens in $x_i$ and divide by $|x_i|$ to obtain a per-token average, the \textbf{SAE activation score $\tilde{s}_{c,i}$}: